 - Compare your findings and see which candidate is best for you.

 Rushing through RFP can lead you to work with a company whose approach doesn’t match yours or that doesn’t truly understand your needs—a trap you should avoid at all costs.
 You want to be familiar with your partner’s methods and their experience in development, and you want them to speak your language, too.
 Remember that starting to build a product a little later than planned will always be cheaper than spending months building it poorly – and that’s one big reason why those who know how to outsource software development, know to take their time at this stage.

 Tip #2: Ask how they handle challenging situations

-The question isn’t whether or not you’ll have any issues, it’s how you’ll deal with those you come across.
-For that reason, when you’re thinking about how to outsource software development (and who to outsource it to) it’s essential to ask your partner about their approach to communication, especially in tough situations.
+The question isn’t whether or not you’ll have any issues, it’s how you’ll deal with the issues you come across.
+For that reason, when you’re thinking about how to outsource software development (and who to outsource it to) it’s essential to ask any potential partner about their approach to communication, especially in tough situations.
 They have to be reachable and open to holding daily stand-ups to discuss how your project is moving forward—no exceptions here.

 Key things to look for are how transparent, accountable, and proactive your partner will be.
 Let’s say an environmental issue leads to a misfire in a development sprint, or someone makes a bad call including a library they shouldn’t have.
 What will they do and how have they handled similar issues in the past?
 What if the project goes over budget, how will they react?